Keyboard shortcuts

 Running Mouseless from the command line with certain flags provides extra visibility into what’s happening under the hood.

--d: enables verbose debug output, visible in both the log file and the terminal.
+-d or --debug: enables verbose debug output, visible in both the log file and the terminal.

--p: prints keyboard input and mouse output to the terminal (not logged to file).
+-p or --print-hid-events: prints keyboard input and mouse output to the terminal (not logged to file).
 To prevent accidental exposure, the printing will automatically disable after 5 minutes.
 This mode gives visibility into whether Mouseless is receiving certain keyboard events and how it’s interpreting them.

 Examples: